gurditsingh/hydeout/_posts/test.md

  - **Update Metadata :** The metadata action changes the current metadata of the table.
 The metadata is a data structure containing the schema, partition column names and other configuration options, such as marking a table as append-only.
  - **Add File :** The add actions is used to add the file path into the log data structure.
 The add record for a data object can also include data statistics, such as the total record count and per-column min/max values and null counts.
  - **Remove File :** The remove actions is used to remove the file path from the log data structure.
+The remove action includes a timestamp that indicates when the removal occurred.
+Physical deletion of the data object can happen lazily after a user-specified retention time threshold.
+ - **Set transaction :**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgzNjc0OSwxNzkwNjM1MDU1LDE0MDEzNj
-g3NDMsLTE4NzA3MzU5OTMsLTE1NjQxNTg5NzgsMTkxMzQ0Nzcz
-MCwxOTA2NDI5MzA2LC0yNjQ0NzY4MjAsMjcwODQwNjg2LC0yMD
-U2NzQzMjc4LC0zMjE4NTc4NTksLTE1NDgxOTEwNDYsLTYwNjI2
-Mzk5LDIxMTU0MzI3MzAsNjg1NjE1Mjk1LC03OTg1NDQ3MzgsMT
-UwMjQyNzk2MywxNTMzODcxMjg5LDYxOTYxNDkyMyw3OTE2MzU3
-NThdfQ==
+eyJoaXN0b3J5IjpbMTIyODI3OTY0MiwxNzkwNjM1MDU1LDE0MD
+EzNjg3NDMsLTE4NzA3MzU5OTMsLTE1NjQxNTg5NzgsMTkxMzQ0
+NzczMCwxOTA2NDI5MzA2LC0yNjQ0NzY4MjAsMjcwODQwNjg2LC
+0yMDU2NzQzMjc4LC0zMjE4NTc4NTksLTE1NDgxOTEwNDYsLTYw
+NjI2Mzk5LDIxMTU0MzI3MzAsNjg1NjE1Mjk1LC03OTg1NDQ3Mz
+gsMTUwMjQyNzk2MywxNTMzODcxMjg5LDYxOTYxNDkyMyw3OTE2
+MzU3NThdfQ==
 -->